 If these methods do not work for you, or you are more active, other treatments may be used to help repair your knee and get you back on your feet.

+A graft (usually from a tendon in the knee) can be used to rebuild or replace the ACL.
 This procedure is very effective because it uses your own tissue and allows the knee to retain its normal range of motion.
 The knee can heal back to its original degree of strength with a low risk of infection or graft rupture.
 The reconstruction usually lasts a lifetime, but repeat tears can occur with sufficient stress.

 Physical therapy programs will help to restrengthen the knee with both conservative and surgical treatments.
 These programs will help you: Regain range of motionStrengthen the muscles around the kneeImprove balanceProtect the ligament from further damagePhysical training to get you on your skis again